 In this article, Major Labl founder Mark Knight critically examines the AWAL offer.
-Asking do AWAL really offer any more than an aggregator for independent artists?
-How does their business model help independent artists?
+Asking do they really offer any more than an aggregator and does their business model help or hinder indie musicians?

 The illusion of the free and easy music industry